romaingd/ICLR_2018/03-Huang-2018-Multi_scale_dense_networks.md

 ### V.3 - More computationally efficient DenseNets

-* DenseNets tend to apply more filters on the high-resolution feature maps, compared to standard CNNs like ResNets. this helps reducing the number of parameters, but greatly increases the computational cost.
+* DenseNets tend to apply more filters on the high-resolution feature maps, compared to standard CNNs like ResNets.
+This helps reducing the number of parameters, but greatly increases the computational cost.

 * **Keeping the number of output channels (growth rate) the same at all scales